There are so many ways to hold your knitting needles and yarn and everyone seems to have their own style.

 All right then, I'll give you some ideas on how to hold your needles and yarn and then you can try some ways on your own.

-mix them up a bit or just simply create your own unique style.
+mix them up a bit or simply create your own unique style.

 I hold the right needle between my thumb and forefinger and my hand is slightly over the needle.

-There is no right or wrong way so experiment with it and see what works better for you.
+There's no right or wrong way so experiment with it and see what works better for you.

 The two most common are the English knitting method and the Continental knitting method.

 I'm left-handed and I knit the English knitting method or right-handed way.